Color theory for Fashion.

 These are the simple truths that make life so thrilling when you start studying art and design!

 And the colors, oh, the colors the colors!
 I had the distinct feeling that I was “seeing colors I had never seen before”.
+(I was also seeing motifs I had never seen before)

-Imagine feeling that way?
-Have you felt that way?
 I realized that I had seen these “new colors” in Issey Miyake’s designs also (I was a close follower of his work in the 80s).

 In that moment I realized that they couldn’t really be “inventing” new colors, could they?
 But in a way, yes.